matoos32/schemaspy-sandbox/README.md

 ### Assumptions

-- The PostgreSQL (PG) cluster is already setup and running.
+- The PG cluster is already setup and running.

 - A user is created in the PG host operating system and who is able to connect via SSH.